 GUM

-Speaker(s): Stephanie Katiyar, Dr Emily Clarke FRCP
+Speaker(s): John Saunders, Stephanie Katiyar, Dr Soonita Oomeer, Dr Emily Clarke FRCP, Dr Ashish Sukthankar

 Stephanie Katiyar